Jason Adam: San Diego Padres (second stint)

 On July 28, 2024, Adam was traded to the San Diego Padres in exchange for Dylan Lesko, Homer Bush Jr., and J.D.
 Gonzalez.
 He made 27 relief appearances for San Diego down the stretch, posting a 3-0 record and 1.01 ERA with 31 strikeouts across 26 2/3 innings pitched.

 Adam made 65 appearances for San Diego in 2025 en route to his first career All-Star selection; he compiled an 8-4 record and 1.93 ERA with 70 strikeouts over 65 1/3 innings.
-On September 1, 2025, Adam left the game after falling from a quad problem while facing against the Baltimore Orioles, whom they later won the game.
-He was later diagnosed with tendon rupture in his left quad.
+On September 1, 2025, Adam departed a game against the Baltimore Orioles, and was later diagnosed with tendon rupture in his left quad.
 He was transferred to the 60-day injured list on September 30, officially ending his season ahead of San Diego's Wild Card Series matchup against the Chicago Cubs.

+Adam began the 2026 season on the injured list as he continued to recover from quad surgery.
+On April, 10, 2026, he was activated and made his season debut against the Colorado Rockies, recording the final out of the top of the eighth inning.
+On July 2, Adam was placed on the injured list due to a right shoulder strain.
+He was transferred to the 60–day injured list on August 3.